lowcostsuperhero/trailBid/README.txt

 named "pool"; other distributions are "dribble", or "random".
 The bid distribution can also be passed: python generate.py iahLunar random
 Both the "-n" and distribution arguments are optional, and either, both, or neither can be passed.
+Generating a random distribution of hasher bids in the iahLunar event directory is also available as: make generate_random

 To process the bids, run trailBid.py and pass the event directory name: python trailBid.py iahLunar
-This is also accessible via make: make trailbid.py
+This is also accessible via make: make trailBid.py
-Executing trailbid.py will result in a 00-orderOfHashers.txt file and an html subdirectory to be created in the event directory.
+Executing trailBid.py will result in a 00-orderOfHashers.txt file and an html subdirectory to be created in the event directory.
 The 00-orderOfHashers.txt file contains a slightly randomized sort of all the hashers with a slight advantage for registering early, based on an